You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 - Loss of enjoyment in activities

-Punitive damages are intended to punish the defendants and are typically awarded in cases where the defendant was grossly negligent.
+Punitive damages are intended to punish the defendants and are typically awarded when the defendant was grossly negligent.
 The most common areas we see punitive damages awarded are:

 - Drunk Driving Accidents